-2.12.5 RTI Secure WAN Transport removed in this release
+2.2.12.5 RTI Secure WAN Transport removed in this release

-Secure WAN Transport was deprecated starting with release 6.1.1 and is no longer supported as of release 7.0.0.
+Secure WAN Transport-which includes both the Secure WAN Transport and Secure Transport, both using DTLS-was deprecated starting with release 6.1.1 and is no longer supported as of release 7.0.0.
 You should use RTI Real-Time WAN Transport instead.
 See the RTI Real-Time WAN part of the RTI Connext Core Libraries User's Manual for more information.

-2.12.6 RTI Prototyper removed in this release
+2.2.12.6 RTI Prototyper removed in this release